 data architecture

 “According to the Data Management Body of Knowledge (DMBOK), Data Architecture ‘includes specifications used to describe existing state, define data requirements, guide data integration, and control data assets as put forth in a data strategy.’
-Data Architecture bridges business strategy and technical execution” Data Architecture is as much a business decision as it is a technical one, as new business models and entirely new ways of working are driven by data and information.
+Data Architecture bridges business strategy and technical execution”.

 Data Architecture can be synthesized into the following components: